renovatebot/renovate/lib/modules/manager/pipenv/readme.md

 `Pipenv.lock` updating is supported.

-The following `depTypes` are currently supported by the pipenv manager:
+The following `depTypes` are supported by the Pipenv manager:

 - `packages`
 - `dev-packages`